FLAIROx/JaxMARL/README.md

 ```
 pip install jaxmarl  -- NOTE THIS DOES NOT WORK YET USE: pip install -e .
 ```
-We have tested JaxMARL on Python 3.8 and 3.9 (TODO 3.9).
+We have tested JaxMARL on Python 3.8 and 3.9.
 To run our test scripts, some additional dependencies are required (for comparisons against existing implementations), these can be installed with:
 ```
 pip install jaxmarl[dev]
 ```